 The heat provided by your hot tub or sauna causes blood vessels to dilate, resulting in improved circulation.
 This increase in blood flow is pushed to vulnerable areas, reducing swelling and inflammation caused by chronic conditions such as arthritis.
 In your spa, the water reduces the force of gravity that compresses your joints while its buoyancy supports your sore limbs.

 6. Healing of Injuries

-Not just for treatment of pain, heat can play an important part in the healing process.
-The increased blood flow to injured areas can help soothe discomfort and increase mobility while relaxing tense muscles, restoring damaged tissue and helping bruises to heal more quickly.
+Not just for the treatment of pain, heat can play an important part in the healing process.
+The increased blood flow to injured areas can help soothe discomfort and increase mobility while relaxing tense muscles, restoring damaged tissue, and helping bruises to heal more quickly.

 7. Muscle Tension Relief

 If you suffer from sore or tense muscles, daily heat therapy can help a lot.
 As your spa or sauna warms your body, your muscles relax, relieving tension and minor aches.
 The jet massage provided by your hot tub also works to soothe soreness and target muscle knots while improving your range of motion for less painful movement.